Menu

 But getting to know old tarts can be a rewarding experience.
 Speak kindly to them and you never know what you will learn.

-My first book 'Under the Banyan Tree - In Search of the Lost History of Australia's North Coast' was published by Boolarong Press about two and a half years ago now and has done pretty well, considering its limited distribution and minimal publicity.
+My first book 'Under the Banyan Tree - In Search of the Lost History of Australia's North Coast' was published by Boolarong Press about five years ago now and has done pretty well, considering its limited distribution and minimal publicity.
 I've had very good feedback, all positive and without anything negative - there's certain to have been people that didn't like it, they just haven't told me.